PokemonAutomation/ComputerControl/Wiki/Hardware/README.md

 Before you begin, make sure you meet all of the following requirements:

-1. You have a working [microcontroller setup](https://github.com/PokemonAutomation/Microcontroller) and you know how to run microcontroller programs.
+1. You have a working [microcontroller setup](https://github.com/PokemonAutomation/Microcontroller) and you know how to run microcontroller programs. **DO NOT SKIP the Microncontroller tutorial.
+It provides the necessary background to run Computer-Control.**
 2. You have computer running 64-bit Windows.
 As of this writing, no platforms other than 64-bit Windows are supported.
 3. ***Windows 11 has problems that are out of our control.
 Do not use Windows 11.
 Downgrade to Windows 10 if possible.***
 4. You have a regular Switch (not a Switch Lite) if you want to use programs requiring video feedback.